-The calculation of modal participation factors allows for the assessment of the nonlinearity of the pre-buckling behavior.
+for the assessment of the nonlinearity of the pre-buckling behavior.

 Load factors and mode shapes are available for any kind of post-processing.
 For the load factors, a limit or an interval may be specified.
-The eigenvalue analysis is performed using the classical subspace iteration with optional extension by a shift method.
+The eigenvalue analysis is performed using an advanced shift method.